 - Develop essential knowledge and skills to contribute to the advancement of occupational therapy through scholarly activities.

-- Apply principles and constructs of ethics to individual, institutional, and social issues, articulate justifiable resolutions to these issues and act in an ethical manner.
+- Apply principles and constructs of ethics to individual, institutional, and social issues, and articulate justifiable resolutions to these issues and act in an ethical manner.

 Goal 1 is assumed to be accomplished by all post professional OTD students.